Rospaccio/pentaho-transparent-authentication/README.md

 Once the ticket is issued, it is valid for a certain amount of time (configurable in `pentaho-authentication-ext.properties`) and it can be used by a request sent by the user's browser to flawlessly log in to pentaho.

 ### Configuration
-The external application and the corresponding users that are allowed to use the mechanism can be configured in a file called mapping.json that must be placed in $PENTAHO-ROOT/pentaho-solutions/system.
+The external applications and the corresponding users that are allowed to use the mechanism can be configured in a file called mapping.json that must be placed in $PENTAHO-ROOT/pentaho-solutions/system.
 The file must comply to the following format:

 		{
 		    "testApp": {